 This will help you quickly compare the best creative project management software—that’s PM software for designers, marketing agencies, branding studios, and other teams who can benefit from software to help manage the flow of their creative projects.

-If you have ever been the Project Manager at the helm of a creative project or managing a creative agency or team then you know that this position comes with a unique set of challenges.
+If you have ever been the project manager at the helm of a creative project or managed a creative agency or team, then you know that this position comes with a unique set of challenges.

 In-house creative agencies are on the rise, which may mean that you may be either (1) Fighting for clients in an increasingly competitive job market or (2) Having to integrate a creative agency team within your current on-site space.
 No matter your situation, it’s important to be prepared.

 Project management software for creative teams can foster collaboration, keep dates and deadlines organized, inspire people to share their ideas and build on them, and foster innovation.
 It’s a way to balance practical, tangible, and administrative needs with the imagination, freedom, and creativity needed to stand out.

 In this post I’ll share with you the best project management software for creative agency use; explain how creative collaboration software can help you inspire your team, prevent oversights, and better meet deadlines; and answer some FAQs about creative project management.
 And so you know how we came to our decisions, I will also go over what you should look for in design project management software and our evaluation criteria.

 The Digital Project Manager is reader-supported.
 We may earn a commission when you click through links on our site — learn more about how we aim to stay transparent.

 Creative Project Management Software Comparison Criteria

 How do I evaluate project management for creative teams?
 Here’s a breakdown of some of my considerations when evaluating PM software:

 - User Interface (UI): Does it offer clear displays and intuitive navigation that your design-centric creative team would like using?